 • Event-Driven Programming: GUI programming is a form of event-driven programming.
 Rather than following a linear sequence of instructions, GUI programs wait for events and respond to them as they occur.

 • GUI Toolkits: To simplify GUI programming, developers often use toolkits or frameworks that provide pre-made widgets and other tools.
-Examples include GTK and Qt for X Window System, and MFC for Windows.
+Examples include GTK and Qt for X Window System and MFC for Windows.

 Trivia

-1. First GUI: Many people believe that Apple or Microsoft invented the GUI, but it was actually Xerox PARC that developed the first one in the early 70s.
+1. First GUI: Many people believe that Apple or Microsoft invented the GUI, but it was Xerox PARC that developed the first one in the early 70s.
 However, it was Apple’s Macintosh that popularized it.

-4. The Macintosh’s Secret Weapon: To draw graphics quickly, the original Macintosh used a special chip called the QuickDraw that could perform complex operations on bitmaps in hardware.
+4. The Macintosh’s Secret Weapon: To draw graphics quickly, the original Macintosh used a special chip called the QuickDraw could perform complex operations on bitmaps in hardware.

 6. The Story Behind ‘ILOVEYOU’: The infamous ‘ILOVEYOU’ virus that wreaked havoc in 2000 was so effective because it exploited people’s trust in the GUI.
-The virus masqueraded as a text file, but was actually a script - a trick made possible by Windows’ default setting of hiding file extensions in the GUI.
+The virus masqueraded as a text file but was actually a script - a trick made possible by Windows’ default setting of hiding file extensions in the GUI.

 8. The Menu Bar: The menu bar, now ubiquitous in most GUIs, was first introduced in the Xerox Star.
 It was later popularized by the Apple Macintosh.